athul-22/cu-ai-model/README.md

 | `npm run dev`         | Starts the local dev server at `localhost:3000` |

 ## 🚸 Roadmap
-- ✅ Add sources to the streamed chat bubble
+- ✅ Added sources to the streamed chat bubble
-- 🚧 Clean up and show proper error messages
+- ✅ Added AI Based mutual connection feature
-- 🚧 Sanitize input and output source documents
+- ✅ Added option for users to upload their data to make model more intelligent

 ## 👏🏽 Contributing